ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/_review.md

         question: >
             What is WebGPU?
         answers:
-            - A highly customized API for specific GPUs.
+            - A highly-customized API for specific GPUs.
             - APIs designed to provide unified access to GPUs whichever the GPU vendor and operating system the application runs with.
             - APIs designed for cloud-based applications.
         correct_answer: 2